minsuk95lee-alt/project-heifetz-shadow/README.md

     * **Auto-Selection Logic:** The algorithm compares Model A ($k=1$) and Model B ($k=2$) via AIC to objectively determine the optimal structure.

   ![State Space Model Diagram](figure1_structure.png) *Figure 2: The Transmission Mechanism.
-This schematic corresponds to the `statsmodels.tsa.DynamicFactor` implementation in the code, where α_t represents the unobservable stylistic state derived from the observed audio features (Y_t).*
+This diagram provides a schematic representation of the proposed State-Space Model.
+It translates the statistical parameters into their musicological equivalents, illustrating how the **Heifetz Style** is transmitted, decayed, and observed over time.
+It illustrates the core hypothesis: The unobservable **Stylistic State** (α) is passed down with a decay factor (ϕ), while each recording data (**Y**) is a noisy snapshot of that style. `η_t` represents the violinist's new creative input.
+This schematic corresponds to the `statsmodels.tsa.DynamicFactor` implementation in the code, where `α_t` maps to the unobservable stylistic state derived from the observed audio features (`Y_t`) extracted from the recordings.*

 ## 3. Preliminary Results (N=4)
 The prototype successfully processed the audio data, and the algorithm **autonomously selected the 2-Factor Model** as the optimal structure.